 We had people from France, Belgium, Germany, Holland, Hungary and few other countries, which I cannot remember right now.
 There were countless nights of amazing conversations, great food and wine (a winning combination).

-This tomato and peppers stew, a classic Hungarian Lecho, was a very popular dish in Poland.
+This tomato and peppers stew, a classic Hungarian Lecho, was a very popular dish in Poland (I’ve even seen people referring to it as “Polish Lecho”.
 I assume the reason being was that many Poles would vacation by the Hungarian lake Balaton and therefore brought some of these popular dishes back home.

 My family went there on few times and I very much remember the smell of cooked peppers and tomatoes everywhere I went.
 I used to make this dish often, back in Poland, and I must admit had I totally forgot about it!
 How did that happened???